Signed Into Law

 Which agencies enforce HB713?

-HB713 is enforced by Texas Department of State Health Services, Texas Maternal Mortality and Morbidity Review Committee, Texas Board of Nursing and Texas Medical Board.
+HB713 is enforced by Texas Board of Nursing, Texas Department of State Health Services, Texas Maternal Mortality and Morbidity Review Committee and Texas Medical Board.

 Q

-The compliance urgency for HB713 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB713 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q